Shob3r/MissionMonkeyCapstoneLogs/Gameplay Ideas/How interactions can be handled in 0.4.md

-## Option 1: The Valve Approach
-In modern Valve games, the key-bind for how to perform an action only appears the first time you encounter the interactable object in the game, and then never appears again, as the game assumed player would already know how to perform the action.

-## Option 2: How most games do it (Probably what will happen)

-Breaks the immersion a little bit, but I currently prefer it.
-Any time the player comes across an interactable, the popup on what key to press and what the associated action will do will display.
-Probably will be what I will go for, as it clears up some confusion on the end of some players, and most others don't really mind it (I am one of these people)
+The way I want to implement Player Interactions with in-game object does break the immersion a little bit, but I currently prefer it over other methods of handling interactions.
+Any time the player comes across an interactable, a GUI will show containing what key the player should press to trigger the interaction action (it also tells the user what the interaction will do).

+After writing the above paragraph, I realised that I can just make it part of the UI on the brain chip the monkey gets implanted with, which means the immersion isn't going to break at all!